-Some people with an allergy to pollens (especially tree pollens) may find that when eating certain fruits, vegetables or tree nuts, especially raw, they get an itchy mouth or throat.
-See our Factsheet Oral Allergy Syndrome for more details.
+Some people with an allergy to pollens (especially tree pollens) may find that when eating certain fruits, vegetables, or tree nuts, especially raw, they get an itchy mouth or throat.
+See our factsheet Oral Allergy Syndrome for more details.

-How is allergic rhinitis diagnosed?
+How is hay fever diagnosed?

-The diagnosis can usually be made by your healthcare professional (GP/allergy specialist/ENT) taking an allergyfocused history along with a gentle examination of the inside of the nose, supported if necessary by allergy tests.
+The diagnosis can usually be made by your healthcare professional (GP/allergy specialist/ENT) taking an allergy focused history along with a gentle examination of the inside of the nose, supported, if necessary, by allergy tests.
 There are also some other special examinations of the nose which may need to be performed, for example, a nasal endoscopy.